-Any time a person will be entering a crush zone (for instance, to unpin or pin the axles), you should use the mandatory crush zone safety procedures (chock the wheels and use visual indicators).
-It is best practice for the load driver to exit the cab and remain in the steerperson's line of sight while they are in the crush zone.
-The team must also work together to monitor and control traffic whenever a team member is on foot.
+Anytime a person will be entering a crush zone (for instance, to unpin or pin the axles), implement as many of the crush zone safety procedures as feasible.
+The team must also work together to monitor and warn traffic whenever a team member is on foot.